AbhijithMadhav/problem-solving/README.md

-This repository contains solutions to problems typically asked during interviews to tech companies
+This repository contains solutions to problems typically asked during interviews to tech companies.
+The goal is to populate the wiki of this repo with thinking or the mental process required to solve the problems.